pyta-uoft/pyta/docs/checkers/index.md

 ### For Target Subscript (E9984)

-This error occurs when a for loop variable uses indexing notation, which can occur if you mix up the loop variable and the list being iterated over.
+This error occurs when an index variable in a for loop or comprehension uses indexing notation, which can occur if you mix up the index variable and the list being iterated over.

-Examples:
+Example (For loop):

 ```{literalinclude} /../examples/custom_checkers/e9984_invalid_for_target.py
 ---